johannesrave/wc-csr/README.md

     <wc-route path="/about"     page="about-page"></wc-route>
 </wc-router>
 ```

-this would be coded into the initial page of the web-app, most likely index.html.
-arguments for that are:
+this is not the final API, it is the inspiration and initial idea from which this exploration will expand.

+there are some intuitive conceptual requirements for the resulting component in order of relevance:

+- it should meet some expectations towards client side routing, such as a usable browser-history and shareable URLs with little or no in-memory-state.
+- it should be portable in that users should be able to drop it into their markup, define some routes and page-components and then have their client-site routing "just work"
+- it should be explicit in its configuration and API, with little magic going on in the background.
+- it should be sensible about resource-usage, be it processing power, rerendering, initial page load and memory footprint. these goals may and will conflict, so tradeoffs will need to be made.

+## Where will this be used?

+this router-component would most likely be used in the index.html or equivalent entry-point into your site or app.

 - as routing is a very basic mechanism that takes over some fundamental functionality of the whole app,
 integrating, initializing and configuring it at this "root"-level makes conceptual sense.
-- an html file is where a custom element really comes into its own, as it can be used declaratively.
+- an html file is where a using a portable custom element in a declarative fashion is the most natural.
-- index.html is the natural entry point for the whole site, and the router is then the entry point for the web-app -
+- index.html is the entry point for the whole site, and the router then is the entry point for the web-app
-plugging content ("pages") into the app here is trivial and natural.
+- plugging the actual content ("pages") into the app here is trivial and natural.
 - ...

-decisions and thoughts on the choices to be made when implementing this were:

 ## API for adding routes and pages to the router

 adding one <wc-route>-element per route is a natural fit, as they can be trivially added in the markup and
 accessed from within the <wc-router>.

-however, a basic decision is how pages are represented. there is a set of options, illustrated in code here:
+however, a basic decision is how pages are represented. there are at least two options, illustrated in code here:

 ### 1. Pages as attributes